Workers' Comp Benefits For Florida First Responders To Include PTSD, Governor Says

 Nate Vandegrift died about eight hours after the accident.
 Since then, Josh Vandegrift has had nightmares and flashbacks.
 He avoids the intersection if possible.

 Doctors diagnosed Vandegrift with PTSD.
-He took his sick time and vacation time, and when that ran out, coworkers donated their sick time to him.
+He took his sick time and vacation time, and when that ran out, co-workers donated their sick time to him.
 When that ran out in August 2016, he applied for workers' compensation.
 His claim was denied.

 "I had to go back to work or resign, basically," said Vandegrift, who returned to work.
 "I have good days, and I have really bad days, and everything in between.
 Every day, I walk through a different part of hell and have to figure out how to navigate it."